ccnmtl/teachdentistry/README.md

 Developed with support from the Health Resources and Services Administration Title VII Training Grant D86HP24475 on Teaching Tomorrow's Faculty Today.

+This Django project was deprecated July 2017, and is not actively maintained.

+A sustainable, static site was developed in Hugo to house the content and activities.
+Visit the new Teach Dentistry at <a href="http://teachdentistry.org">teachdentistry.org</a>.

 REQUIREMENTS
 ------------
 Python 2.7